Exodus (1960 film): Plot

 After the Second World War, Katherine "Kitty" Fremont, a widowed American nurse, is sightseeing in Cyprus following a tour of duty for the U.S. Public Health Service in Greece.
 Her guide mentions the Karaolos internment camp on Cyprus, where thousands of Jews — many Holocaust survivors — are being detained.
 The British refuse them passage to Palestine.
 British General Sutherland, who knew her late husband, suggests Kitty volunteer at the internment camp.
-Feeling uncomfortable around Jews, she refuses but reconsiders.
+Feeling uncomfortable around Jews, she initially refuses but reconsiders.

+At Karaolos, Kitty grows fond of Karen Hansen Clement, a Danish-Jewish teenager she meets in the camp, and offers to take her to America, but Karen declines.
+Her mother and siblings were Holocaust victims, and she is searching for her missing father while promoting the Zionist cause.

 When Haganah rebel Ari Ben Canaan, a wartime captain in the British Army's Jewish Brigade, smuggles 611 Jews aboard a cargo ship for an illegal voyage to Palestine, military authorities blockade Famagusta harbor to prevent the ship's departure.
-The refugees stage a hunger strike, and Ari threatens to blow them up with the ship.
-The British permit the ship, renamed Exodus, to sail.
+Karen is among the Karaolos internees aboard the ship bound for Palestine.
+When Kitty learns Karen is aboard the ship, she uses her influence with Sutherland to be permitted to board to ensure Karen and other refugees boarded voluntarily.
+Karen confirms she has boarded voluntarily.
+The refugees stage a hunger strike, and Ari threatens to blow them up with the ship if not permitted to sail.
+When Kitty volunteers to stay onboard to provide medical services, Ari insists she must join the hunger strike.
+Eventually, the British permit the ship, renamed Exodus, to sail.

-Kitty grows fond of Karen Hansen Clement, a Danish-Jewish teenager she meets in the camp, and offers to take her to America but she declines.
-Her mother and siblings were Holocaust victims and she is searching for her missing father while promoting the Zionist cause.
 As opposition to partitioning Palestine into Arab and Jewish states intensifies, Karen's beau, Dov Landau, joins the Irgun, a radical pro-Zionist militant group led by Akiva Ben Canaan, Ari's uncle.
-Akiva interrogates Dov who confesses being a Sonderkommando in Auschwitz where he learned bombing skills.
+Akiva interrogates Dov, who confesses to being a Sonderkommando in Auschwitz, where he learned dynamiting skills.
 Akiva's violent activities run counter to his brother Barak, Ari's father, who heads the mainstream Jewish Agency, working to create a Jewish state through political and diplomatic means.
 Barak fears the Irgun will derail these efforts.